What is meant by “financial crime”?

 Several different types of crime are bundled together under the heading of financial crime.
 The following is a brief explanation of each of the ones we need to be concerned about to make sure that we complying with our obligations under law and regulation.

-Money laundering – to prevent our firm from being used to launder monies (regulation is the Money Laundering Regulations 2007 which will shortly be replaced by the new 4th Anti-Money Laundering Regulation 2016 in force from end of the June).
+Money laundering – to prevent our firm from being used to launder monies (regulation is conducted through the Money Laundering Regulations 2017).
 This is where people try to get monies to go through a professional firm and then receive what is known as “clean” money from a firm at the end of a case.
 Say a criminal brought a claim and paid for their hire car vehicle in cash while their car was off the road.
-In a successful claim those monies would be refunded to the person at the end and the criminal would have nice clean money paid to them from a solicitors bank account.
+In a successful claim, those monies would be refunded to the person at the end and the criminal would have nice clean money paid to them from a solicitors bank account.

 This is a legal requirement for all companies.